Learning Indonesian

 If a word is found in an English dictionary does not mean it is part of the English language, may I know what is the standard reference of what are words that are part of the English language besides the English dictionary?

-17. ausdag Says:
+17. ausdag says:

 To count the other language variants within each dialect would be a mind boggling pursuit.
 Nevermind the numbers - each has an inherent claim to be referrred as being Indonesian too.